patrixr/strapi-middleware-cache/README.md

 ### Koa Context

-By setting the `populateContext` configuration to `true`, the middleware will extend the Koa Context with an entry point which can be used to clear the cache from within controllers
+By setting the `withKoaContext` configuration to `true`, the middleware will extend the Koa Context with an entry point which can be used to clear the cache from within controllers

 ```javascript
 // config/middleware.js